 The assembly process of microtubules in the triplet structure of centrioles appears to occur in a stepwise manner.
-Initially, the singlet microtubules, or A-tubules, are attached to the spokes of the cartwheel-like structure, followed by the formation of doublets and triplets, which correspond to the incomplete B- and C-tubules, respectively.
+Initially, the singlet microtubules, or A-tubules, are attached to the spokes of the cartwheel-like structure, followed by the formation of doublets and triplets, which correspond to the incomplete Band C-tubules. respectively.
 It is widely accepted that the attachment of singlet microtubules requires the action of a conserved protein family known as SAS-4, which is defined by the C. elegans SAS-4 gene and plays a crucial role in centriole duplication across a variety of organisms (Basto et al., 2006).
 A likely homolog of SAS-4 in human cells is called CPAP.
 Although CPAP shows significant amino acid divergence from C. elegans SAS-4, it concentrates in the proximal lumen of centrioles, where the cartwheel structure forms, and is essential for centriole duplication.

 This observation confirms that CPAP is a true homolog of SAS-4 in C. elegans (Kohlmaier et al., 2009).
 In C. elegans embryos, the central tube forms during the S phase and elongates during prophase, while microtubules begin to assemble around it during prometaphase.
 In embryos lacking SAS-4, the central tube forms and elongates, but the microtubules are unable to attach.
-The centriole-localized SAS-4 increases in concentration as the S phase progresses, suggesting that SAS-4 interacts with the central tube, and its amount increases as the tube elongates.
-Interestingly, centriole-localized SAS-4 remains in dynamic exchange with the cytoplasmic pool until prophase/prometaphase, where it becomes stably associated with the centrioles (Dammermann et al., 2008).
+The centriole-localized SAS-4 increases in concentration as the S phase progresses, suggesting that SAS-4 interacts with the central tube, and its amount tube increases as the elongates.
+SAS-4 Interestingly, centriole-localized remains in dynamic exchange with the cytoplasmic loog until prophase/prometaphase, where it becomes associated with the centrioles stably (Dammermann et al., 2008).

 This implies that centriole-localized SAS-4 may be stabilized through the assembly of centriole microtubules.
-This model is further supported by observation stabilization the that of centriole-localized SAS-4 requires y-tubulin, which is believed to form the core of centriole microtubules, as well as β-tubulin.
-Additionally, y-tubulin is necessary for the accumulation of SAS-4 in the pericentriolar matrix, suggesting a potential interaction between these two proteins.
+This model is further the observation supported bv that stabilization of centriole-localized SAS-4 requires y-tubulin, which is believed to form the core of centriole microtubules, as well β-tubulin.
+Additionally, v-tubulin is as necessary for the accumulation of SAS-4 in the pericentriolar matrix, suggesting a potential interaction between these two proteins.
 In human cells, it has been demonstrated that CPAP co-immunoprecipitates with y-tubulin (Hung et al., 2000).
-The role of y-tubulin in centriole assembly seems to be conserved, as y-tubulin is required for centriole duplication in a wide range of eukarvotes (Haren et al., 2006).
+The role of y-tubulin in centriole assembly seems to be conserved, as y-tubulin is required for centriole duplication in a wide range of eukaryotes (Haren et al., 2006).
 The function of y-tubulin appears critical for controlling centriole assembly, as introducing specific mutations in y-tubulin is sufficient to trigger the assembly of additional centrioles in Tetrahymena (Shang et al., 2005).